CopperEgg/apidocs/alerts/issues.md

     Time and Date when notified, or 0.
 UTC -> unix timestamp

 * "ignore_until":1344631408
-    CopperEgg Internal use.
+    CopperEgg internal use.

 * "annotation_id":""
     The id of an annotation created by the same alert as this issue, or null.

 * "obj_idv":"ac1f5ef85c1177ef97596f334f877370|"
-    CopperEgg Internal use.
+    CopperEgg internal use.

 ###Definition of key:value pairs in a Website Issue hash:
 The keys are the same as for the System Issue.
 The difference between the two hashes can be found in the values of the following key:value pairs:

 * "short_msg":"MyWebsite: Slow Response Time (Response Time 110 ms >= 40.0 ms)"
     This string is a human-readable description of the website alert that triggered the creation of this issue.

 * "attrs":{
     "label":"my_website",